 Historically, when used as a talisman, Moss Agates were worn by warriors to promote strength and victory as well as protection from natural hazards such as exposure to poisons and venom.
 Amulets can be worn to ward off negative energies and physical dangers caused by nature such as high winds and lightning caused by the weather and to protect from unsafe sailing conditions when on the water or ocean.
 Additionally, when worn as a talisman or necklace, Moss Agates are what are considered ‘seeker transformer’ crystals and can function as compasses for the soul in directing the mind and spirit to new opportunities and positive change for the wearer.

 There are many ways to purchase, make, and wear Moss Agate jewelry.
 Pendants can be purchased as is or worn as a necklace.
 Pendants can come in a variety of sizes, but most commonly are seen cut into a teardrop shape.
 These stones are also excellent when worn as earrings as they produce a quiet and calming appearance and aren’t too vivid or vibrant.

 You can also find Moss Agate beaded jewelry including bracelets that combine with other stones and agates.
 This stone is also popular as a stone setting for rings, typically made of silver but is also fairly common in combination with wire.
 Occasionally, you can find some beautiful forms of wrist cuffs that incorporate the moss agate with rope, or hemp yarn and accompanying pearls or other gemstones and Buddhist symbolism.

 When used in Feng Shui and home design, the Moss Agate embodies wood energy and enhances feelings of growth and expansion, health, and nourishment.
-This makes the stone especially effective when placed in any space reserved for eating, such as a dining room or in places where work or creative is experienced, such as an office or hobby space.
+This makes the stone especially effective when placed in any space reserved for eating, such as a dining room or in places where work or creativity is experienced, such as an office or hobby space.
 Wood energy is best exhibited by placing it in the East or Southeast sections of the room in which the positive effects are desired.
 To use this stone in home décor, try having stones in an ornamental bowl or container in which the gemstones are visible and accessible.